“Your prayers for your children are the greatest legacy you can leave.”

 Mark Batterson said that in Praying Circles around Your Children.
 He went on to say:

-You don’t have to do everything right as a parent, but there is one thing you cannot afford to get wrong.
-That one thing is prayer.
 You’ll never be a perfect parent, but you can be a praying parent.
 Prayer is your highest privilege as a parent.
 There is nothing you can do that will have a higher return on investment.
 In fact, the dividends are eternal.
 Prayer turns ordinary parents into prophets who shape the destinies of their children, grandchildren, and every generation that follows.

 A vibrant relationship with God